timthepost/tieto/dev-docs/contributing.md

 otherwise great contributions because of simple things I can easily fix myself.
 If it's useful and you can get it over the fence, send it and I'll take a look.

-## Regarding turning Tieto into a proper class:

-This generally happens _later_ in my development cycle, and tests usually come as part of that.
-Right now it's being prototyped.
-But, the minute _needing_ things to be more organized actually holds up progress, it can happen.
-So please don't do it _just to do it_, or it's likely going to get re-written anyway.
-But if you're doing it to implement something else (like the CLI or splinter integration) then it can happen without ceremony rather quickly.

 [1]: https://www.contributor-covenant.org/version/3/0/code_of_conduct/
 [2]: ../README.md